mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 [MPS download page](https://www.jetbrains.com/de-de/mps/download/) or through MPS --> About MPS.
 The build number consistss of three parts.
 Example: `MPS 2021.3.1 Build: 213.7172.958`. *213* stands for 2021.3, the IntelliJ platform version is 213.7172 which can be checked by visiting the [IntelliJ IDEA download page](https://www.jetbrains.com/de-de/idea/download/other.html).
-If a MPS issue is related to the platform, it is forwarded by the MPS team to the platform team.
+If an MPS issue is related to the platform, it is forwarded by the MPS team to the platform team.

 - [open IntelliJ IDEA issues](https://youtrack.jetbrains.com/issues/IDEA?q=%23Open%20)

 ## JetBrains Runtime

 > JetBrains Runtime is a fork of OpenJDK available for Windows, Mac OS X, and Linux.
-It includes a number of enhancements in font rendering, HiDPI support, windowing/focus subsystems, performance improvements and bugfixes.
+It includes several enhancements in font rendering, HiDPI support, windowing/focus subsystems, performance improvements and bugfixes.

 !!!info "It's very unlikely that you have to submit an issue to this tracker yourself."